werf/werf/docs/pages/configuration/stapel_image/assembly_instructions.md

 `git.stageDependencies` masks work together with `git.includePaths` and `git.excludePaths` masks. werf considers only files matched with `includePaths` filter and `stageDependencies` masks.
 Likewise, werf considers only files not matched with `excludePaths` filter and matched with `stageDependencies` masks.

 `stageDependencies` masks works like `includePaths` and `excludePaths` filters.
-Masks are matched with files paths with [fnmatch method](https://ruby-doc.org/core-2.2.0/File.html#method-c-fnmatch).
-Masks may contain the following patterns:
+Masks are matched with files paths and may contain the following glob patterns:

 - `*` — matches any file.
 This pattern includes `.` and excludes `/`
 - `**` — matches directories recursively or files expansively